 - Get them to take a big breath (moving their head back) in and hold it

-- Tell them you are going to count down from 3 to 1, and when you get to 1 they need to give short bursts of air through their nose.
+- Tell them you will count down from 3 to 1, and when you get to 1, they need to give short bursts of air through their nose.
 Remind them to move their head forward while they do it.

 - Have a few practice runs.

 - Make them count!